 Click here to read Celgene’s Clinical Trial Data Sharing Policy.

-Researchers interested in obtaining access to clinical trial documents and/or data can make their requests on the Celgene clinical trial data sharing portal at the following address:www.CelgeneClinicalDataSharing.com.
+Researchers interested in obtaining access to clinical trial documents and/or data can make their requests for Celgene clinical trial data using the Vivli platform: https://www.vivli.org.
 This site includes all the instructions necessary for researchers to register and submit a research proposal.
 Celgene accepts requests from qualified researchers for access to information from Celgene clinical studies for compounds and indications approved in the United States and European Union on or after 1st January 2014.
 Data requests outside the scope of this policy will also be considered depending on availability of the data and assessment of the scientific validity of the request.

 Additional aspects of Celgene’s commitment to responsible data sharing include providing lay summaries of results from all Celgene-sponsored studies to the patients involved in the studies via their physicians, to inform and educate them about their clinical trial participation.
 The company will continue to register all Celgene-sponsored clinical studies with patients on the public repository ClinicalTrials.gov, and all trials conducted in the EU are registered on the EU clinical trials registry (EudraCT) and on national registries as required at the country level.
 Furthermore, Celgene will continue to ensure clinical trial results of all Phase III clinical trials and any trial results of significant importance are submitted for consideration as abstracts during congresses and for publication in peer-reviewed journals, regardless of the results of the study and including studies that were discontinued.